fablabbcn/mdef-docs/docs/2025-26/year-1/t-3/design-studio-03/index.md

 ---
 title: Design Studio 03
 page_type: course
-track: Application
+track: Apply
 course_type: Seminar
 feature_img: /assets/images/2024-25/year-1/t-3/design-studio-03.jpg
 img_caption: Design Dialogues, 2023, Barcelona
 faculty:
-    - roger-guilemany
+    - manuela-valtchanova
-ects: 15
+ects: 12
 ---

 {{ insert_banner() }}

 ## Syllabus

-MDEF Research, Design and Development studios aim to take research areas of interest and initial project ideas into an advanced concretion point, and execution plan.
-The studio structure in three terms could be understood as follows:
+**Design Studio 03 - Marketplace of Beliefs**
+MDEF studios aim to guide students from initial areas of inquiry toward situated, critical, and actionable design interventions.
+The three-term structure articulates a progression from understanding, to problematizing, to acting within complex contemporary conditions.

-**TERM 1 Research**: Understanding what it means to design for emergent futures.
-Analyzing the past and finding weak signals.
-References, state of the art.
-Identifying areas of interest.
-Experimenting from the first-person perspective.
+**TERM 1 Embodied Criticism**: Understanding what it means to design for emergent futures through situated and first-person inquiry.
+Students analyze past trajectories, identify weak signals, build references and state-of-the-art frameworks, and define their areas of interest.
+Experimentation focuses on positioning oneself within broader systems and recognizing personal entanglements as a starting point for design.

-**TERM 2 Design**: Forming the present through interventions in the real world.
-Building the foundations of your design space, forming strategic partnerships.
-Applying knowledge into practice through iterative prototyping.
-Testing ideas and prototypes in the real world.

-**TERM 3 Development**: Refining interventions and identifying desirable futures.
-Establishing roadmaps for the construction of emergent narratives..
-Communicating and disseminating your project through speculative design.

-The third term Design Studio aims to refine the work developed by the students during the first two terms of the Master program.
-After finding and engaging with their  communities of practice in the second term through a number of initial interventions, students will be encouraged to grow and consolidate those relationships and take a step further.
-They will design and deploy one last intervention that can serve as closure for their journey in the Master program.
-At the same time it will act as a launching pad for establishing the alternative presents where they will continue shaping their envisioned emergent futures after the end of the programme.
+**TERM 2 Problematize**: Forming the present through critical interrogation and real-world interventions.
+Students problematize their projects across ethical, narrative, material, and spatial dimensions, constructing their design space while engaging with communities of practice.
+Through iterative prototyping and testing, they examine infrastructures, power structures, and contexts, refining their projects through feedback and situated action.

+**TERM 3 Marketplace of Beliefs**: Transforming problematizations into performative and collective interventions, this studio positions myth-making as an operative design practice for navigating conditions of crisis.
+Students develop mythologies as systems of belief that articulate narratives, actions, and strategies capable of engaging with contemporary realities while proposing alternative presents.

+Working in clusters, they construct myth ecosystems through audiovisual storytelling, individual and collective actions, and communication and dissemination strategies.
+These mythologies are not only conceptual but enacted, tested, and iterated as situated interventions.
+The term culminates in Marketplace of Beliefs, a collective exhibition framework in which each group stages 60-minute live, time-based exhibition.
+Within this setting, mythologies are activated as real, experiential, and persuasive systems—engaging audiences as participants, agents, and potential believers.

+The third-term studio consolidates and extends the work developed in previous stages.
+Building on established communities of practice and prior interventions, students deepen their engagement through a final, situated action that integrates narrative, material, and spatial dimensions.
+This closing intervention operates both as a synthesis of the Master’s trajectory and as a launchpad for future practices—positioning students to continue constructing and enacting alternative presents beyond the program.

-**Keywords: Design Interventions, Community of Practice, Prototyping, 1st Person Research through Design, Design Space, Documentation and Communication, Alternative Presents, Emergent Futures**
+**Keywords: Myth-making, Catastrophe, Design Interventions, Community of Practice, Collective Action, Performative Design, Speculative Futures, Narrative Systems, Phygital Exhibition, Virality, Situated Practice, Alternative Presents, Emergent Futures**

 ### Learning Objectives